settlemint/docs/content/docs/blockchain-guides/avalanche/template-library/erc-20.md

 ## ERC-20 Crowdsale

-Crowdsales allow the participants of a network to purchase tokens, usually in exchange for ether.
+Crowdsales allow the participants of a network to purchase tokens, usually in exchange for Avax.
 A crowdsale can take many different forms, and our powerful templateset allows you the flexibility to shape and deploy the crowdsale according to your needs.

 ### Stage 1: Creating a supply of the tokens being sold